pleabargain/storyboard/tips.md

 Start off by getting them to name verbs starting with the letter A,B,C. You can do this with nouns and adjectives as well for warmups.

+# story board
+Have your students tell a story using the pictures that involve yesterday, today and tomorrow.

 # pros and cons
 This can be a rapid fire exercise to get students thinking about a number of issues and wide ranging vocabulary.
 It can also be great jump point for countless discussions.